New Zealand is a fascinating country located in the southern hemisphere, which gives it a unique character.

-The weather and climate of New Zealand is temperate, but the north has a typical subtropical weather during the summer months.
-On the other hand, the alpine areas of South Island get very cold in winter (-10C).
+The weather in New Zealand is temperate, but the north has a subtropical climate during the summer months.
+Conversely, the alpine areas of South Island can get very cold in winter (-10C).
 During the summer months, the temperature usually ranges between 20 – 30ºC, with the sunniest areas being the Bay of Plenty, Hawke’s Bay, Nelson, and Marlborough.